-New Zealand = Aotearoa
+Aotearoa New Zealand

-New Zealand, also known as Aotearoa (its Māori name meaning “the land of the long white cloud”) or the “green Island on the other side of the earth”, boasts jaw-dropping landscapes, fabulous festivals and superb food and wines.
+Aotearoa New Zealand (its Māori name meaning “the land of the long white cloud” or the “green Island on the other side of the earth”) boasts jaw-dropping landscapes, fabulous festivals, and superb food and wines.

 More than one-third of the country is designated protected parkland and marine reserves.
 New Zealand is world famous for its culture, being a relatively young country with a lot of different settler backgrounds ranging from British to Polynesian.